Interesting Facts About Victorian Child Labor

 Coal Mines – Victorian Child Labor

 Steam was the number one source of energy during Victorian times.
 Steam powered everything from trains and steamships to factories that used steam to power their machines.
-In order to make steam you have to have water and heat.
+In order to make steam you must have water and heat.
 To provide heat they had to burn coal, and lots of it.
 Therefore coal mines used a large part of the Victorian Child Labor force in the 1800’s.

 The thought of using children for working the coal mines was very attractive to mining companies.
 Children were much smaller, enabling them to maneuver in tight spaces and they demanded a lot less pay.